lenover12/Leonard-McDonald/README.md

 # Welcome to My GitHub! 👋

-Hi, I'm [Your Name] 👨‍💻, a recent graduate in Bachelors of IT from RMIT (via OUA) in 2024.
-I am passionate about software development and aspire to contribute to innovative projects.
+Hi, I'm Leonard McDonald 👨‍💻, a recent graduate in Bachelors of IT from RMIT (via OUA) in 2024.
+I am passionate about software development and all aspects of Tech, I aspire to contribute to innovative projects.

 ## 💻 Technologies & Tools

 I am familiar with a variety of technologies and tools, including:

+- Python
 - JavaScript (ES6+)
 - PHP
+- Java
+- C++
+- C#
 - PostgreSQL
 - MySQL
 - HTML5